 On successful completion of the course students will be able to:

-1. Enable students to conceive, plan, prepare and produce a major work, or collection of works, in either video, sound, radio, web-based on-line or multimedia productions.
+1. Realise, conceive, plan, prepare and produce a major work, or collection of works, in either video, sound, radio, web-based on-line or multimedia productions.

-3. Enable students to make and present an individual media project, or in video to collaborate in the making of a project, which demonstrates their capacity to grow into adaptable professional practitioners.
+3. Create and present an individual media project, or in video to collaborate in the making of a project, which demonstrates their capacity to grow into adaptable professional media practitioners.

 Topics covered include: